A Guide to the Best Free Things to Do in Glasgow for History Lovers

 The hotel has both rooms and suites available.
 For this trip we were more than happy with the stunning Queen Bed Standard Loft that featured a large comfortable bed with slippers and bathrobes placed on it when we entered, a spacious bathroom with a Victorian-style tub, plenty of floor and seating space, and one of the most unique TV’s I’ve ever seen that was built into the mirror.
 We were also greeted with chocolates and champagne upon arrival which was a lovely personal touch.

 There’s no better hotel in Glasgow to stay at if you like being surrounded by history than at voco Grand Central Glasgow.
-From the moment we checked in the staff were all very courteous and the opulence and historic charm of the hotel is more than impressive to look at.
-I would suggest booking the buffet breakfast as well so you can head out and enjoy your time in Glasgow without worrying about where to eat in the morning.
+From the moment we checked in the staff were all very courteous and the opulence and historic charm of the hotel is more than impressive.

-There are a lot of activities in Glasgow to take part in and plenty of free things to do in Glasgow as well which is always good for any travel budget.
+There are a lot of activities in Glasgow to take part in and plenty of free things to do in Glasgow as well which is always good for any budget.
 From a history perspective, Glasgow is an incredible city to explore with an interesting industrial background that’s worth learning more about through its architecture and many museums.
 It’s very different from other cities in Scotland, like Edinburgh, but I have no doubt that by the time you leave you’ll be wondering why you haven’t visited Glasgow earlier.